iggy-rs/iggy-docs/docs/introduction/architecture.md

             │             └── 1
             │                 ├── 00000000000000000000.index
             │                 ├── 00000000000000000000.log
-            │                 ├── 00000000000000000000.timeindex
 ```

-The additional `.index` and `.timeindex` files are being created automatically and are being used to speed up the search operations by keeping track of the offsets and timestamps of the records.
+The additional `.index` file is being created automatically and are being used to speed up the search operations by keeping track of the offsets and timestamps of the records.